crypticCaroline/puppyplaymates/README.md

                     debug=False)

 You will need to add a Procfile and ensure your requirements.txt are up to date.
-In your root folder in the terminal type - touch Profile -  this will create a Procfile Add the following with the following
+In your root folder in the terminal type - touch Procfile -  this will create a Procfile Add the following with the following
     web: python app.py